Neonatal Research Network

 Epidemiology of Necrotizing enterocolitis:

 This is the primary focus of my research, with a goal to understand the epidemiology of necrotizing enterocolitis.
 Current studies are investigating US trends in incidence and the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.

-I am interested in comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
+I study the comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
 Working with Dr. Cassandra Josephson, I am focused on understanding the role of red cell and platelet transfusion in necrotizing entercolitis and the treatment of coagulopathy in infants with hypoxic-ischemic encephalopathy.

 Caffeine therapy in preterm infants:

-I am interested in optimizing caffeine therapy in preterm infants with a focus on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.
+My studies have focused on how to optimze caffeine therapy in preterm infants.
+I have been focused on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.

 Survival of extremely preterm infants:

 Specific studies related to these projects can be found here.

-Vivek Saroha, MD - Dr. Saroha is interested in the role of very early caffeine use and neonatal outcomes.
+Vivek Saroha, MD, PhD - Vivek is interested in the role of very early caffeine use and neonatal outcomes.
 He is a currently a neonatal-perinatal fellow.